-The paragraph below is quoted from an interview with Jack Kornfield, one of the founders of Spirit Rock in Woodacre.
+The paragraph below is quoted from an interview with Jack Kornfield, popular advocate and teacher on living a spiritual life.

 “Freud says, ‘Culture has to … erect barriers against the aggressive instincts of men … To love one’s neighbor as oneself is … completely at variance with original human nature ….’
 From a Buddhist perspective, the opposite is true … aggression, hatred, and greed are … covering over our innate goodness.”

 ‘Original human nature.’
 ‘Innate goodness’.
 Is there meaning attached to these phrases?

 How measure what is ‘human nature’?
 How can one know what is at the core of all human activity?
 Is there a single ‘nature’ which drives the behavior of all humans?
 Is there any empirical foundation for the idea that ‘aggressive instincts are original human nature’ or for the opposite view that ‘aggression, hatred, and greed are … covering over our innate goodness.’?

 The idea of ‘innate goodness’ contradicts the evidence of our experience.
 Not all people are made of the same stuff – goodness.
 There are, indeed, among us people made of that stuff: precious caring souls entirely motivated by compassion.
 There are also warriors among us for whom compassion is a failing.
 There are angry people and merry people.
 There are those whose suffering warped their lives and others whose suffering enobled their lives.
 ‘Aggression, hatred and greed’ are the true characters of many.
 No innate benevolence is being masked.